Medical device: European Union (EU) and European Free Trade Association (EFTA)

 Class IIb Devices: Slightly more complex than IIa devices, class IIb devices are generally medium to high risk and will often be devices installed within the body for periods of 30 days or longer.
 Examples include ventilators and intensive care monitoring equipment.
 Identical compliance route to Class IIa devices with an added requirement of a device type examination by a Notified Body.
+Note: Some parts of the regulations diffrentiate between Class IIb and Class IIb implantable devices, that is, some rules of the MDR apply specifically to Class IIb implantable and Class III devices, e.g. Article 52 paragraph 4 of the MDR.

 Class III Devices: Class III devices are strictly high risk devices.
 Examples include balloon catheters, prosthetic heart valves, pacemakers, etc. The steps to approval here include a full quality assurance system audit, along with examination of both the device's design and the device itself by a European Notified Body.

 The authorization of medical devices is guaranteed by a Declaration of Conformity.
 This declaration is issued by the manufacturer itself, but for products in Class Is, Im, Ir, IIa, IIb or III, it must be verified by a Certificate of Conformity issued by a Notified Body.
 A Notified Body is a public or private organisation that has been accredited to validate the compliance of the device to the European Directive.
 Medical devices that pertain to class I (on condition they do not require sterilization or do not measure a function) can be marketed purely by self-certification.

 The European classification depends on rules that involve the medical device's duration of body contact, invasive character, use of an energy source, effect on the central circulation or nervous system, diagnostic impact, or incorporation of a medicinal product.
 Certified medical devices should have the CE mark on the packaging, insert leaflets, etc..
-These packagings should also show harmonised pictograms and EN standardised logos to indicate essential features such as instructions for use, expiry date, manufacturer, sterile, don't reuse, etc.
+These packagings should also show harmonised pictograms and EN standardised logos to indicate essential features such as instructions for use, expiry date, manufacturer, sterile, do not reuse, etc.

-In November 2018 the Federal Administrative Court of Switzerland decided that the "Sympto" app, used to analyze a woman's menstrual cycle, was a medical device because it calculates a fertility window for each woman using personal data.
+In November 2018, the Federal Administrative Court of Switzerland decided that the "Sympto" app, used to analyze a woman's menstrual cycle, was a medical device because it calculates a fertility window for each woman using personal data.
 The manufacturer, Sympto-Therm Foundation, argued that this was a didactic, not a medical process. the court laid down that an app is a medical device if it is to be used for any of the medical purposes provided by law, and creates or modifies health information by calculations or comparison, providing information about an individual patient.